-Day Treatment (PHP) is also referred to as Day/Night Treatment, and is the highest level of outpatient treatment care available.
+The Day Treatment Partial Hospitalization Program (PHP) is also referred to as Day/Night Treatment and is the highest level of outpatient treatment care available.
 At this level of treatment, Grace’s Way patients are required to attend daily treatment services which take up a total of between 15 to 25 hours per week.
 What this means is that much like residential treatment patients typically engage in group therapy all day with a heavy emphasis on Relapse Prevention Therapy (RPT).
 Relapse Prevention Therapy works to instill patients with all of the spiritual tools and coping mechanisms they will need to maintain sobriety in any situation.
 Because patients who are enrolled in our PHP program will still be spending ample time out in the real world, away from clinical care, they will undeniably be faced with a host of daily situations and circumstances that could potentially prove threatening to their sobriety.
 PHP is extremely beneficial in the sense that patients can bring any problems that may have arisen in the outside world back into a supportive and therapeutic environment, processing events with a team of therapists as well as a group of like-minded peers.
-RPT focuses on the application of learned skills in real world situations, and allows patients a safe place to process any experienced triggers or cravings.
+RPT focuses on the application of learned skills in real world situations and allows patients a safe place to process any experienced triggers or cravings.

 Partial Hospitalization Program